paperplanefactory/rate-my-post/readme.txt

 7. Manipulate Votes

 == Changelog ==

+= 4.0.2 =
+* Fixed bug where ratings not working if recaptcha is enabled.

 = 4.0.1 =
 * Pro: [Bulk-Rating Tool](https://feedbackwp.com/docs/#Bulk_Rating_Tool) to add rating to posts without votes.